 Although usually straightforward, the provision of certificates for patients may sometimes cause difficulty.
 On 6 April 2010, the forms Med 3 and Med 5 were replaced with a single revised Statement of Fitness for Work.
 Forms Med 4, Med 6 and RM 7 were also withdrawn.
-See also the separate article on Long-term Sickness and Incapacity.
+See also the separate Long-term Sickness and Incapacity article.

 Certification for less than one week's sickness absence

 An employer may require an employee to provide a doctor's certificate after more than seven days' sickness.
 To claim Statutory Sick Pay (SSP) for illness of seven days or less, the patient may self-certify using the appropriate form.

 - An SC2 self-certification form (SC1 for unemployed or self-employed) is used by an employee to provide their employer with details of sick absences of four or more days in a row.
 The completed SC2 form is then used to help decide whether or not the employee is entitled to receive SSP.

 - GPs are not obliged to issue NHS medical certificates for periods of sickness of less than seven days in duration.
 However, if a patient requires a short-term certificate, the GP is entitled to charge a fee.
 It is clearly not an appropriate use of NHS time, however, to see patients for no other purpose than to provide a sick certificate.